 Amicus were engaged in an Early Contractor Involvement (ECI) arrangement to partner with Made-For and other consultants on the project.
-Our early involvement assisted EFM Logistcs with buildability advice, value management options and programming advice.
+Our early involvement assisted EFM Logistics with buildability advice, value management options and programming advice.
 This resulted in significant cost savings particularly with lighting, early identification of latent conditions, and a faster delivery outcome.
 The end result was a unique, well designed workplace in a character building – delivered ahead of time and below budget.
-The new design will change EFM Logisitcs’ culture immensely, considering all the amenities this space is equipped with combined with a very sleek look and feel.
+The new design will change EFM Logisitics’ culture immensely, considering all the amenities this space is equipped with combined with a very sleek look and feel.

 Steve Collis on Innovation in Learning Design

 Why COVID-safe offices could kill your workplace culture...